-NVIDIA's Bold Quantum Leap: The Future of Computing is Here! - YaNoticias
+NVIDIA's Bold Quantum Leap: The Future of Computing is Here! - YANoticias

 2. How could quantum computing benefit the healthcare industry?

-Quantum computing could enable more sophisticated models for drug discovery, leading to faster identification of potential treatments, as well as personalized medicine tailored to individuals’ genetic profiles.
+Quantum computing could enable more sophisticated models for drug discovery, leading to faster identification of potential treatments, as well as personalised medicine tailored to individuals’ genetic profiles.

 3. What risks do investors face with NVIDIA’s quantum initiatives?